 2039 A.D.

-Zero remains buried in the rubble of Skull Fortress; Blues and Roll have long since disappeared.
-A major earthquake strikes New York, causing severe damage to Manhattan, Brooklyn, Westchester, Rochester, and several other cities.
+Zero remains buried in the rubble of Skull Fortress; Protoman and Roll have long since disappeared.
+A major earthquake strikes the northeast US, causing severe damage to several major cities.
 Dr. Light's laboratory is reduced to rubble, though X's capsule remains intact.

 2047 A.D.